CrewTalentAdvisory/CrewTalentAdvisory/README.md

 - 👋 Hi, I’m Simon from @CrewTalentAdvisory
 - 👀 I’m interested in talking engineers interested in a new gig.
-We recruit on site for some of Melbourne's best software businesses
+We recruit on site for some of Melbourne's best software businesses.
+- We've hired for carsales.com.au, Redbubble, QSIC, A cloud guru, Xplor, Culture Amp, Zendesk, Messagemedia, Ippon and more.
 - 📫 How to reach me -> simon@wearecrew.io 0459 59 22 01

 <!---